MLModelCI/website/src/Contact/index.md

         }}
       >
         Huaizheng Zhang is a PhD student at Nanyang Technological University, Singapore.
-He is a Co-founder of MLModelCI, created and maintained{' '}
+He is the project leader and Co-founder of MLModelCI, created and maintained{' '}
         <a herf="https://github.com/HuaizhengZhang/Awesome-System-for-Machine-Learning">
           Awesome-System-for-Machine-Learning
         </a>{' '}